 France, Germany and Switzerland are among the nations where whisker and or ear hair removal is banned to some degree, in some cases it is written into animal welfare law and in others the removal of specified vibrissae is not permitted for horses competing under sporting federation rules.

-The German federation welcomed the news and, in its feedback submitted over the summer, called for the FEI to take an even stronger line.
+The German federation welcomed the news and, in its feedback submitted to the FEI during summer 2020, called for the FEI to take an even stronger line.

 “Clipping or shaving of sensory hairs is forbidden in Germany as well, therefore this addition is very welcome,” states the comment from the German federation.

 “This rule should — like in Germany — also apply to the hair inside the horse’s ears, which is part of an organ as well and have a protective function.
 Clipping the hair that is protruding [from] the ear conch is permitted.”

 “While there has been an addition to the [FEI] glossary regarding sensory hairs, there is still a great deal of subjectivity which could lead to irregular enforcement at different competitions,” it states.

 “Since clipping the sensory hairs results in disqualification, is it to be understood that any trimming or shortening of these hairs would cause disqualification?
 Clipped “at all” or clipped down to skin level?